Spejderneslejr/spejderneslejrdk/README.md

 We use Docker/docker-compose for running the development-instance of the site.
 Whenever available, you should always use `task` over "raw" docker/docker-compose commands.

-1. Fetch a fresh database dump to ensure you are in sync with production: `task getdb`
+1. Fetch a fresh database dump to ensure you are in sync with production: `task drupal:getdb`
 2. Branch off the master branch to prepare for development: `git checkout -b feature/myfeature`
-3. Reset your local environment, this will give you a fresh site that should be very close to production: `task reset`
+3. Reset your local environment, this will give you a fresh site that should be very close to production: `task drupal:reset`
 4. Access your site, on eg [spejderneslejr.docker]() if you're using Dory, or use `docker-compose port web 80` to get the random port-mapping for the site.

 5. Develop your feature

 You a now ready to develop.
-3. Bring up a site: `task reset` 4.
+3. Bring up a site: `task drupal:reset` 4.
 Profit!

 A reset will throw away your current database, so make sure to persist eg. any config with `drush cex` before resetting.